johnpapa/angular-styleguide/README.md

   }
   ```

-    Note: The example below shows the route resolve function becomes a named function, which is easier to debug and easier to handle dependency injection.
+    Note: The example below shows the route resolve points to a named function, which is easier to debug and easier to handle dependency injection.

   ```javascript
   /* even better */